vesoft-inc/nebula-docs/docs-2.0/nebula-importer/config-without-header.md

            # The vertex ID corresponds to the column number in the CSV file.
 Columns in the CSV file are numbered from 0.
            index: 0

            # The data type of the vertex ID.
-The optional values are int and string, corresponding to INT64 and FIXED_STRING in the Nebula Graph, respectively.
+The optional values are int and string, corresponding to INT64 and FIXED_STRING in the NebulaGraph, respectively.
            type: string

         # Tag Settings.